Cotya/magento-composer-installer/README.md

 * irc: freenode the channels #magento #magento-composer and for german speaking people #magento-de

-If you need training or help to introduce Composer into your companies workflow, you have the chance to hire one of the following people/companies.
+If you need consulting, support, training or help regarding Magento and Composer, you have the chance to hire one of the following people/companies.

 * Daniel Fahlke aka Flyingmana (Maintainer): flyingmana@googlemail.com